Wall Street Week Ahead: Bond investors look for Fed to justify steepening yield curve

 While the Fed could introduce additional bond-buying programs known as quantitative easing or yield-curve control measures to target short-term rates, fund managers say they expect yields will need to rise significantly to justify any intervention in the bulk of the curve.
 Instead, they are watching for hints that the central bank believes the worst part of the coronavirus crisis has passed.

 "They are really in this transition phase," said Eric Stein, co-director of global income and portfolio manager at Eaton Vance.
 "Markets are functioning, if not all the way back to pre-shock levels, with very strong debt issuance and market improvement, even though the real economy is incredibly weak."

-As a result, Stein is looking for signs the Fed believes the economic rebound can support the rise in yields.
+As a result, Stein is looking for signs that the Fed believes the economic rebound can support the rise in yields.

-"The Fed will be okay with a slow creep higher, particularly with a backdrop of a recovery, but if it moves too much and destabilizes the recovery, there's a reason for concern," he said.
+"The Fed will be OK with a slow creep higher, particularly with a backdrop of a recovery, but if it moves too much and destabilizes the recovery, there's a reason for concern," he said.

 "The Fed is likely to communicate that there is more scope for fiscal measures but that is a very uncomfortable spot to be in," he said.
 "We won't have a clear sense of direction of the economy until well into the fourth quarter because all the sequential data now is massively positive."

 The manufacturing ISM index rose to 43.1 in May from 41.5 in April, while weekly jobless claims fell to 1.877 million from 2.126 million the week before.